calmm-js/partial.lenses/README.md

 L.cond(..., [R.T, alternative])
 ```

-because in the latter case `L.cond` cannot determinate that a user defined
+because in the latter case `L.cond` cannot determine that a user defined
 predicate will always be true and has to construct a more expensive optic.

 Note that `L.cond` can be implemented using [`L.choose`](#L-choose), but not